jarencecasisirano/philippine-eagle-habitat-analysis/README.md

 1. To examine the spatial distribution and randomness of Philippine Eagle sightings using point pattern analysis techniques.
 2. To generate density maps of Philippine Eagle sightings and identify geographic hotspots.
 3. To assess and map the spatially varying relationship between environmental covariates (e.g., forest cover, elevation, proximity to rivers) and Philippine Eagle sightings using Geographically Weighted Regression (GWR).
-4. To predict potential habitats for the Philippine Eagle by modeling environmental conditions associated with historical sightings using MaxEnt
+4. To predict potential habitats for the Philippine Eagle by modeling environmental conditions associated with historical sightings using MaxEnt.

 ---